 By the end of it, there wasn’t any fun to be found in The Great Wall.
 It tried to be an interesting story with a premise like this, but it doesn’t live up to those low expectations as this is a misfire on all corners of the wall itself.
-This is this year’s 47 Ronin is basically what this is.
+This is this year’s 47 Ronin.

 The Great Wall may have a visionary director and mainstream star on its hands, but it’s not enough for this monster film to overcome anything interesting.